All About Sedum Plants

 Showy Stonecrop, Border Stonecrop

 Sedum will grow best in full sun.
 It is very drought tolerant, but it can get sun scald in extremely hot, dry conditions.
-It can also be grown in partial shade, but the plants might not be as sturdy as they would be in full sun.
+Sedum can be grown successfully in partial shade, but the plants might not be as sturdy as they would be in full sun.

 Although sedum flowers don't open until late summer / early fall, the flower heads form early in the season.
 They start off green, like a broccoli bud, and slowly change color, usually from a pink to a mauve.
 The earlier, paler color is actually the flower in bloom.
 The mauve color is generally when the flower head is starting to dry.
 But sedum flowers tend to look good in all their stages, making them a great plant for a long season of interest.